gambingo/Treepedia_Public/README.md

+# Treepedia (Chicago)

+The repository began as a fork of [Treepedia_Public](https://github.com/mittrees/Treepedia_Public) from the MIT Senseable City Lab.
+It's a brilliant approach to measuring street trees and I'm grateful for their work.

+_Below is the original README of [Treepedia_Public](https://github.com/mittrees/Treepedia_Public):_
 # Treepedia
 Developed by the MIT [Senseable City Lab](https://senseable.mit.edu/), *Treepedia* aims to raise a proactive awareness of urban vegetation improvement, using computer vision techniques applied to Google Street View images.
 Our focus is on street trees: Treepedia doesn't map parks, as GSV doesn't venture into them as it does on average streets.